Much like cats and dogs, bearded dragons can really benefit from not only having toys to play with but also regular activities to engage in.

 However, there are also plenty of comments stating that bearded dragons can tired and become bored with this after realizing it’s not actually a bug.

-My solution?
 Simply let them chase it for just a couple minutes once or twice a week, this way it takes much longer before they “figure it out”.

 Also, a nice cricket reward after would probably be much appreciated by your frustrated beardie considering he never actually catches the first “bug”.